ElementsProject/peerswap/docs/usage.md

 `pscli allowswaprequests --allow_swaps=[bool] ## true to allow, false to disallow`

 ## transaction labels
+To make the related transactions identifiable, peerswap sets the label.
 The label of the on-chain transaction corresponding to the swap is set as follows.

 * peerswap -- Opening(swap id=b171ee)